What glass suits your tipple?

 Here in the UK, of course, the most popular beer glass would be the pint.
-The pint glass is typically used for English and American beer, IPAs, stouts and porters.
 The shape of the glass makes it easy to hold and ensures it won’t slip through your hand due to condensation on the outside.
-Drinking English classics from a pint complete the experience: try Newcastle Brown Ale or a stout.
+Drinking English classics from a pint completes the experience: try Newcastle Brown Ale or a stout.

 Pros: Easy to drink out of and hold.